thangduc1802/doku/documentation.md

         Redirects to the favorites page.

     Tests:
-        1. **Adding Favorite Books**:
+        1. **Successful Addition**:
-            - Input: Valid book details via POST request.
+            - Input: A logged-in user selects books and adds them to their favorites.
-            - Expected Outcome: The function should save the book details to the user's favorites and redirect to the favorites page.
+            - Expected Outcome: The selected books are added to the user's favorites, and the page redirects to the favorites page.

-        2. **Handling Missing Data**:
+        2. **Missing Data**:
-            - Input: Missing one or more required fields (title, author, ISBN, publication year).
+            - Input: A book with missing title, author, ISBN, or publication year is added.
-            - Expected Outcome: The function should return a 400 status code with an error message indicating missing data.
+            - Expected Outcome: An error message is returned with a 400 status code, and the favorite is not added.
     """
     user_id = session.get('user_id')

     selected_books = request.form.getlist('selected_books')
     if not selected_books:
-        return "No books selected.", 400
+        logging.error("No books selected to add to favorites.") return "No books selected.", 400

     for index in selected_books: